Community Benefits

 Volvo LIGHTS Project Highlights Include:

-- Two local goods movement fleets will demonstrate the ability of battery electric heavy-duty trucks and equipment to reliably move freight between Los Angeles’ two major ports and inland warehouse facilities with less noise and zero emissions
+- Local fleets demonstrated the ability for battery electric heavy-duty trucks and equipment to reliably move freight —including groceries, restaurant supplies, mail, medical supplies, retail products — throughout the region with less noise and zero-tailpipe emissions

-- A local truck dealership will provide the ability for regional goods movement fleets to lease battery electric trucks for real-world trials
+- A local truck dealership provided the ability for fleets to lease battery electric trucks for real-world trials

-- Two electric truck maintenance training programs will be introduced at local community colleges
+- Two electric truck maintenance training programs were introduced at local community colleges to ensure technicians have the proper technical training and understand all safety procedures when servicing electric drivetrains and components

-- Solar panels will be installed at local warehouses to increase the amount of renewable energy used to power the vehicles
+- Solar panels were installed at local warehouses to increase the amount of renewable energy used to power the vehicles

 How Will Electric Trucks Benefit Our Communities?